getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 [Sentry.io is a very big Python code base](https://github.com/getsentry/sentry) where we use all the advanced features of the SDK.
 It is a perfect candidate for dogfooding because it will uncover problems very soon.

 We first installed the new SDK on our Canary servers.
-We let it run for an hour and closely monitored CPU and Memory.
+We let it run for an hour and closely monitored CPU and memory.
 Everything looked good.
 Like with the local load tests, nothing spiked.

 Time for some proper dogfooding.